Christmas at NFUMC

 December 24 | 5 PM, 7:30 PM, 11 PM

-5 pm - Family-Friendly Nativity Story
+5:00 PM – Family-Friendly Nativity Story

-7:30 pm - Contemporary Carols, Candlelight, and Communion
+7:30 PM – Contemporary Carols, Candlelight, and Communion

-11pm - Classic Carols, Candlelight, and Communion
+11:00 PM – Classic Carols, Candlelight, and Communion

-Sunday, December 1 | 6:30 PM
+Sunday, November 30 | 6:30 PM

 We invite you to join us for a joyous service where we will hang the "greens," have our first chance to sing the great carols of Christmas by candlelight, and explain the meaning of the decorations we use during the season.

 Advent is the season of preparation for the birth of Jesus and his second coming.
 During the four weeks leading up to Christmas, we prepare ourselves and our church community by making room in our lives for Jesus.
-To start the season one of our age-old traditions is the Hanging of the Greens.
+To start the season, one of our age-old traditions is the Hanging of the Greens.

 CONTACT